Click here to sign up online to participate in more CRC opportunities

 - Understand and be able to apply proven quality improvement methods to increase colorectal cancer screening rates.
 These methods include approaches to measurement, tracking, opportunistic screening and population management.

-Take advantage of upcoming holidays to remind a loved one to get screened.
+Take advantage of upcoming holidays to remind patients and loved ones to get screened.

-The Colorectal Cancer Screening (CRCS) Collaborative is a virtual online learning collaborative focusing on preventive care.
-The collaborative is led by expert faculty physicians who will educate practices on current CRC screening guidelines, "systems-based" changes for improving care, and learning how to implement essential components of the Model for Improvement to measure and track changes in their delivery of care.
+The Colorectal Cancer Screening (CRCS) Collaborative is in it's sixth (6) year of funding.
+The collaborative is led by expert faculty physicians who educate practices on current CRC screening guidelines, "systems-based" changes for improving care, and learning how to implement essential components of the Model for Improvement to measure and track changes in their delivery of care.
 The collaborative offers free Grand Rounds presentations at your hospital or facility, as well as numerous free online CME opportunities.
+In this sixth year we are reaching out to Community Health Centers (CHC's) and Federally Qualified Health Centers (FQHC's) to offer in office practice coaching sessions and technical assistance to improve screening rates.
+Please contact the CRC Project Director, Kris Samara at firstname.lastname@example.org for more information.

 Collaborative AIM statement: